Skip to content

 Role

 Professor Jake Kaner joined NTU in 2017 as Associate Dean for Research in the School of Art and Design.
-He is responsible for all research activities in the school and works closely with academic staff, research posts and project partners to develop quality research outputs and attract external research funding.
+He was responsible for all research activities in the school and works closely with academic staff, research posts and project partners to develop quality research outputs and attract external research funding.

 Career overview